starnowski/posmulten/README.md

 TODO

 # Setting function name that returns the current tenant identifier
 TODO

+# Setting function name that sets the current tenant identifier
+TODO

 # Setting function name that checks if current tenant has authorities to a table row